AdobeDocs/commerce-webapi/src/pages/_includes/graphql/customer-address-input-24.md

 ### AttributeValueInput attributes

-The `AttributeValueInput` contains the following attributes:
+The `AttributeValueInput` data type contains the following attributes:

 Attribute |  Data Type | Description
 --- | --- | ---
-`attribute_code`| String! | The code of the attribute `value` | String | The value which should be set for the attribute `selected_options` | [AttributeInputSelectedOption!] |  An array with selected option(s) for select or multiselect attribute
+`attribute_code`| String! | The code of the attribute `value` | String | The value assigned to the attribute `selected_options` | [AttributeInputSelectedOption!] |  An array containing selected options for a select or multiselect attribute

-The `AttributeInputSelectedOption` specifies selected option for dropdown or multiselect attribute value.
+The `AttributeInputSelectedOption` data type contains the value of the selected option for a dropdown or multiselect attribute.
 This object contains the following attributes:

 Attribute |  Data Type | Description